Farm and Industry Short Course / FISC

 Whether you are interested in operating your own farm, running an agricultural business, or gaining employment in the agribusiness sector, the Farm and Industry Short Course program might be a wise alternative to a four-year college degree program.

-Upon graduating, up to 15 Short Course credits may be transfers toward a four-year degree in CALS.
+Upon graduating, up to 15 Short Course credits may be transferred toward a four-year degree in CALS.

 Two well-equipped residence halls are available for Short Course students.
 The halls provide a comfortable home for students while on campus and a convenient location close to classes and other necessities.